Professor of Political Economy

 Teaching and supervision

 Ben Clift is module director for the PhD Core Module Doctoral Thesis Writing in Politics and International Studies (PO 961).
-He is normally module director for the undergraduate module 'States and Markets: An Introduction to International Political Economy'.
+He is normally module director for the undergraduate module 'States and Markets: An Introduction to International Political Economy' which he created in 2004.
 Until recently he also convened the masters module 'Theories and Issues in International Political Economy'.
 He is interested in supervising PhDs in a range of international and comparative political economy fields, as well as on French Politics and European Political Economy.

 - Associate Editor, French Politics